 Mazrui was influenced by the Pan-African ideology, but he also had a deep interest in religion, especially Islam, and its role on the African continent.
 After graduating from Oxford, Mazrui became the head of the political science department at Makerere University in Uganda until Dictator Idi Amin forced Mazrui to leave that nation in 1973.

 Mazrui authored or co-authored more than twenty books.
 Generally regarded as one of the most influential political scientists to come out of Africa, he has received significant international praise and recognition.
 Critical of both socialism and capitalism, Mazrui laid out his theories on how African economies should function.
 Mazrui was also critical of European and American military intervention in conflicts and was well known for his opposition to the second Iraq War, 2003–2011.
 More recently, Mazrui came under criticism for his alleged sympathy toward political Islam and Sharia law.
 It should be noted that Mazrui rejected terrorism and violence as tactics.

 Mazrui received an extensive amount of honors and awards across the globe.
 In 1998 he was elected “icon of the twentieth century” at Lincoln University, Pennsylvania.
 Also in 1998, Mazrui was honored the DuBois–Garvey award for Pan-African Unity from Morgan State University, Maryland.
-In 2005 the readers of Prospect magazine in the United Kingdom ranked Mazrui as one of the top one hundred public intellectuals.
+In 2005 the readers of Prospect magazine in the United Kingdom ranked Mazrui as one of the top 100 public intellectuals.